 "Youngsters don't want to come to this business," said Mohamad, voicing a common lament among vendors in Singapore's old-style markets.
 "Mostly it is the old people all coming here."

-From his dwelling about 3 km across town, 80-year-old Johnny Ko often heads to the Tiong Bahru Market.
-But for Ko, a retired courier, pottering around the market in his red flip-flops is more a way to pass the time than an opportunity to buy groceries.
-"It is too expensive for a pensioner, 15 Singapore dollars ($10.98) for a small piece of fish," Ko scoffed, lighting a cigarette.
+About 3 km across town, 80-year-old Johnny Ko lives in a small apartment around the corner from the Tiong Bahru Market.
+But for Ko, a retired courier, pottering around the market in his red flip-flops is more a way to pass the time than a chance to buy groceries.
+“It is too expensive for a pensioner, 15 Singapore dollars ($11) for a small piece of fish,” he scoffed, lighting a cigarette.

 "I just come here for a walk around while my wife is at work," he shrugged, before bantering in Hokkien, a southern Chinese dialect, with a couple of stallholders.
 "I come to talk to my friends," he laughed.